 Statutory net income for U.S. life insurance companies is reported in conformity with statutory accounting principles prescribed by the National Association of Insurance Commissioners (NAIC) and adopted by applicable domiciliary state laws.
 The commissioners of the states of domicile have the right to permit other specific practices that may deviate from prescribed practices.
-In connection with a financial examination of Unum America, which closed at the end of the second quarter of 2020, the Maine Bureau of Insurance (MBOI) concluded that Unum America's long-term care statutory reserves were deficient by \$2,100.0 million as of December 31, 2018, the financial statement date of the examination period.
-The amount reserves are deficient may increase or decrease over time based on changes in assumed reinvestment rates, policyholder inventories, rate increase activity, and the underlying growth in the locked in statutory reserve basis as well as updates to other long term actuarial assumptions.
+In connection with a financial examination of Unum America, which closed at the end of the second quarter of 2020, the Maine Bureau of Insurance (MBOI) concluded that Unum America's long-term care statutory reserves were deficient by \$2.1 billion as of December 31, 2018, the financial statement date of the examination period.
+The amount reserves are deficient by may increase or decrease over time based on changes in assumed reinvestment rates, policyholder inventories, rate increase activity, and the underlying growth in the locked in statutory reserve basis as well as updates to other long term actuarial assumptions.
 The MBOI granted permission to Unum America on May 1, 2020, to phase in the additional statutory reserves over seven years beginning with year-end 2020 and ending with year-end 2026.
-Additional information regarding the Unum America premium deficiency reserve (PDR) is as follows:

-Year Ended December 31

-2022 2022 2021 2020

-(in millions of dollars)

-Premium Deficiency Reserve

-Gross Premium Deficiency Reserve \$ 2,851.0 \$ 2,977.0 \$ 2,290.0

-Cumulative Gross Premium Deficiency Reserve Recognized 1,191.0 667.0 229.0

-Remaining Premium Deficiency Reserve to be Recognized \$ 1,660.0 \$ 2,310.0 \$ 2,061.0
+During the fourth quarter of 2020, reserves were deficient by approximately \$2.3 billion, prior to the 2020 phase-in adjustment.
+The increase in the reserve deficiency from the original \$2.1 billion as of December 31, 2018 was primarily driven by changes in the assumed reinvestment rate.
+The 2020 phase-in amount was recorded in the fourth quarter of 2020 and was approximately \$229 million, resulting in \$2.1 billion remaining to be phased in as of December 31, 2020.
+During the fourth quarter of 2021, reserves were deficient by approximately \$2.7 billion, prior to the 2021 phase in adjustment.
+The increase in the reserve deficiency from the balance as of December 31, 2020 was primarily driven by changes in the assumed reinvestment rate.
+The 2021 phase in amount was recorded in the fourth quarter of 2021 and was approximately \$438 million, resulting in approximately \$2.3 billion remaining to be phased in as of December 31, 2021.
+The phase in amounts for both 2020 and 2021 were funded using cash flows from operations and capital contributions from Unum Group.
+This strengthening is incorporated by using explicitly agreed upon margins into our existing assumptions for annual statutory reserve adequacy testing.
+These actions add margin to Unum America's best estimate assumptions.
+Our long-term care reserves and financial results reported under generally accepted accounting principles are not affected by the MBOI's examination conclusion.
+We plan to fund the additional statutory reserves with expected cash flows and capital contributions from Unum Group.
+If the permitted practice was not granted by the MBOI to phase in these additional statutory reserves, the impact to the risk-based capital ratio would have triggered a regulatory event.
+Our other traditional U.S. life insurance subsidiaries have no prescribed or permitted statutory accounting practices that differ materially from statutory accounting principles prescribed by the NAIC.